 Wait for Even Better Cameras

-In addition to making a yearly change to the processor, Samsung also makes yearly upgrades to the Galaxy S series' camera.
+In addition to making yearly performance upgrades, Samsung also makes yearly upgrades to the Galaxy S series' camera.
 Don't expect that to change in 2022 though we may not see a huge gulf between the Galaxy S21 and Galaxy S22.

 This article may contain affiliate links.
 Click here for more details.